-Famous for its messy and sticky interior, but incredibly cheap drinks called ‘Jesticles,’ the ‘Palace of Dreams,’ as it is called among students is well-renowned for being a great cheap night out.
+This club is famous for its messy and sticky interior, but has very cheap drinks called ‘Jesticles.’
+Many students call it the ‘Palace of Dreams,’ and it is well-renowned for being a great cheap night out.
 It is a funky establishment offering a bar area, outside area, and a nightclub for dancing and music with a boisterous vibe.

 Orange Rooms Southampton

 With its cocktail drinks, Orange Rooms is a bar with kitsch, 70’s inspired leather sofas, pouffes and booths, for cocktails and weekly DJ nights.